vanandrew/warpkit/README.md

 	libjulia.so (libc6,x86-64) => /usr/lib/libjulia.so
 ```

-The above may require root privileges.
-The alternative to the above is to set the `LD_LIBRARY_PATH` environment
+Hoever, the above may require root privileges, so the alternative to the above is to set the `LD_LIBRARY_PATH` environment
-variable to the path of the julia libraries.
+variable to the path of the `julia` libraries.

 ```bash
 # /path to julia installation (the lib folder will have libjulia.so)